amarsrivastava19/ShippingLanes/docs/source/practicalapplications.rst

 Practical Applications
 ======================

-This section demonstrates a few ways that ShippingLanes `Route` objects can be used in supply chain analysis.
+This section demonstrates a few ways that ShippingLanes ``Route`` objects can be used in supply chain analysis.

 Plotting Routes with CoordinatePaths
 ----------------

-The primary purpose of the `CoordinatePath` attribute is to visualize routes.
-There are many modules that can help with this endeavor - this tutorial will use `plotly.express` for simplicity.
+The primary purpose of the ``CoordinatePath`` attribute is to visualize routes.
+There are many modules that can help with this endeavor - this tutorial will use ``plotly.express`` for simplicity.

-To allow for free-form text input, we can leverage GeoPy's geoencoding service as as an optional step.
-We will define a function that converts origin and destination as text inputs into a list of list format of coordinates as expected by `findRoutes`.
+To allow for free-form text input, we can leverage ``GeoPy`` and its geoencoding service as as an optional step.
+We will define a function that converts origin and destination as text inputs into a list of list format of coordinates as expected by ``findRoutes``.

 .. code-block:: python